-Due to the design of the metal indents making up the majority of heatsinks, clearing them of caked on dust build up is an arduous task that even a few dozen intense burst of compressed air won’t clear away entirely.
+Due to the design of the metal indents making up the majority of heatsinks, clearing them of caked-on dust build-up is an arduous task that even a few dozen intense bursts of compressed air won’t clear away entirely.

 We, therefore, recommend the following technique:

 - Remove your GPU from its PCI-E slot.

 - Take the heatsink and bathe it in a solution made up of water, a good dash of vinegar, and lemon juice.

 - Let it sit for an hour or two.

 - Remove the heatsink from the liquid and tab it with a dry towel to remove as much moisture as possible.